includeos/IncludeOS/README.md

     * ARP
     * Ethernet
     * IPv6 support under active development
+* **Completely silent while idling**.
+As we documented in our [IEEE CloudCom 2013 paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6753801), running a regular interval timer for concurrency inside a virtual machine will impose a significant CPU-load on hypervisors running many virtual machines.
+IncludeOS disables the timer interrupts completely when idle, making it use no CPU at all.
+This makes IncludeOS services well suited for resource saving through overbooking schemes.
+* **Node.js-style callback-based programming** - everything happens in one efficient thread with no I/O blocking or unnecessary guest-side context switching.
+* **No race conditions**.
+Delegated IRQ handling makes race conditions in "userspace" "impossible". ...unless you implement threads yourself (you have the access) or we do.
+* **No virtual memory overhead** One service pr.
+VM means no need for virtual address spaces, and no overead due to address translation.
+Everything happens in a single, ring 0 address space.
+This has high impact on memory performance on some systems, but less so on newer CPU's with good hardware support for [nested paging](https://en.wikipedia.org/wiki/Second_Level_Address_Translation).
 * **All the guns and all the knives:**
   * IncludeOS services run in ring 0, in a single address space without protection.
 That's a lot of power to play with.
 For example: Try `asm("hlt")` in a normal userspace program - then try it in IncludeOS.
 Explain to the duck exactly what's going on ... and it will tell you why Intel made VT-x (Yes IBM was way behind Alan Turing).
 That's a virtualization gold nugget, in reward of your mischief.
 If you believe in these kinds of lessons, there's always more [Fun with Guns and Knives](https://github.com/hioa-cs/IncludeOS/wiki/Fun-with-Guns-and-Knives).
   * *Hold your forces!
 I and James Gosling strongly object to guns and knives!*